Student Clubs

 Architectural Engineering Clubs

-2012-2013 Structural Engineers Association of California (SEAOC)
+Structural Engineers Association of California (SEAOC)

-The function of SEAOC is to provide students with exposure to the world of structural engineering in California through guest speakers, field trips, a day-long job seminar called Structural Forum, membership in a professional organization, and contact to employers.
+The function of SEAOC is to provide students with exposure to the world of structural engineering in California through guest speakers, field trips, a day-long job seminar called Structural Forum, membership in a professional organization, and contact with employers.
 SEAOC is the only structural engineering based club in the CAED.
 SEAOC also offers a Big/Little Sibling program.

 Cal Poly SEAOC Chapter Web Page